rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 DokuWiki is a mature, fast, wiki that runs without a database, has built in security features, and is relatively easy to deploy.
 For more information on what DokuWiki can do, check out their [web page](https://www.dokuwiki.org/dokuwiki).

-DokuWiki is just one of many wiki's available, though it's a pretty good one.
+DokuWiki is just one of many wikis available, though it's a pretty good one.
 One big pro is that DokuWiki is relatively lightweight and can run on a server that is already running other services, provided you have space and memory available.

 ## Installing Dependencies